Frequently Asked Questions

 As the parent, you are the primary educator of your child, whether s/he attends home, private, or public school.
 At Sager Classical Academy, parents register their children as homeschoolers because they will not be enrolled for a full-day of instruction for five days a week.
 The deadline for parents to register their children is August 15, 2022.
 A Notice of Intent submitted after this date for a student currently enrolled in public school will be subject to a waiting period of 5 school days before releasing the student to be home-schooled.
-At SCA, we expect a partnership, for the education at home to be reinforcing the instruction that your child receives during the half day at SCA.
+At SCA, we expect a partnership for the education at home to be reinforcing the instruction that your child receives during the half day at SCA.
 However, forty hours each week is unnecessary for instructing children; students need to be playing, exploring their creativity, and enjoying where their curiosity takes them.
 SCA will provide certain hours of instruction that gradually increase according to the age of the children.
 For K-2, they will be in school for sixteen hours per week.
 For 3-5, they will attend for twenty hours.
 For 6-12, they are offered twenty-eight hours of instruction.
 All of these schedules include arts, fitness, and study time.
 SCA promotes time at home for the aforementioned play, exploration, and curiosity with family .

 Can children not enrolled in SCA attend Friday Enrichment?

 Are there extracurricular classes?

 What foreign languages are offered?

 SCA is a classical school, so teaching Latin is near the heart of things.
 It is best to know one language well instead of a smattering of languages.
 Latin is the root of six Romance languages and shares many cognates with English.
 As a dead language, the logic of the language has not changed, so it forms students’ minds logically and prepares them for other studies, such as geometry, grammar, etc. As SCA grows, there may be options for taking Greek at the Rhetoric stage and potentially other foreign language instruction.

 Is there tuition assistance?